 How often should you empty your tanks?
 There is obviously no exact answer, here.
 That all depends on how many people you are traveling with, and how much is getting flushed down into the tanks.

-The general rule is waiting until your tanks are at least ⅔ of the way full.
+The general rule is waiting until your tanks are at least ⅔ of the way full or dup your black water waste tanks in every 2-3 days.
 Flushing them out before then will not allow enough time for the solids to start breaking down.

 Keep an eye on your tank indicators, this will let you know what your levels are.
 And, give you a good idea of when you will need to dump the contents.